 10 Steps to Undo Deprivation Mindset

-In May, I had the pleasure of seeing Becca Clegg, LPC, CEDS, author of Ending the Diet Mindset, speak here in Asheville.
+I had the pleasure of seeing Becca Clegg, LPC, CEDS, author of Ending the Diet Mindset, speak here in Asheville when her book was released.
 Becca is a knowledgeable and dynamic speaker and offered a lot of helpful information.
 I highly recommend her book for anyone wanting to reclaim a healthy relationship with food and body.

 As a culture, we are waking up to the damage created from diet mentality.
 The first step to challenging this diet mentality is to undo the deprivation mindset.
 In my practice, this process propels my clients on a journey towards learning about themselves, why they have focused on food and body throughout their life, and moving towards healing the trauma and attachment wounds they have been attempting to regulate by focusing on food and body.